 Have your children flown the nest?

-You could use it to welcome another child into your family - a child who, for whatever reason, can’t live with their own family and needs a place they can call home.
+You could use those skills you worked so hard to develop to welcome another child into your home - a child who, for whatever reason, cannot live with their own family and needs a place they can call home.
 Somewhere they feel safe.

 Many foster carers have already seen their own children grow up and leave home, but have then decided to continue using their nurturing and parenting skills.
 They want to continue to be able to offer the love and support they gave their own children to make sure another child has a better opportunity in life – an opportunity to be safe, secure and successful.